Smoke on the Daughter: Plot

 The Simpson family goes to the midnight sale of the last book in the Angelica Button series.
 Going home, Lisa summarizes the book, so the Simpsons throw their books away.
 At home, they watch television where Marge sees a commercial for the Chazz Busby Ballet Academy and tells Lisa that she always wanted to become a ballerina.
 Lisa encourages her to audition, and Busby lets her become a student.
 Later, when Marge suffers a leg cramp, Busby dismissed her.
 As Lisa argues with Busby, he notices she has naturally perfect posture and asks her to join his academy.
 Marge accepts on Lisa's behalf.
 Meanwhile, Homer introduces Bart to a secret room in the basement where Homer has been making beef jerky.

 At class, Lisa performs poorly.
 While on break, Lisa learns the other students smoke cigarettes to stay focused.
 She accidentally inhales smoke from their cigarettes and performs better.
-She deduces that second hand smoke makes her excel.
+She deduces that secondhand smoke makes her excel.
 That night, Lisa has a dream where her older self and feminist heroines encourage her to smoke.
 Meanwhile, when Homer and Bart try to sell their jerky to Apu, they find it missing.
 They discover that a family of raccoons took their jerky.
 When Homer tries to kill them, he discovers that their family looks like his own, and he cannot bring himself to do it.
 Later, while driving Lisa to ballet practice, Lisa starts suspecting that Marge is living her dream through Lisa.
 During a windy break, Lisa cannot inhale any smoke from the others.
 Realizing she must smoke a cigarette, she picks one up, but Homer arrives and stops her from smoking it.

 Appalled at his daughter's smoking, he wants to tell Marge that Lisa needs to removed from the academy, but Homer cannot destroy Marge's happiness when he sees her pride.
 He orders Lisa to quit smoking.
 Later, Bart informs Homer when he sees Lisa second hand smoking.
 At Lisa's ballet recital, Homer uses a raccoon to enter the changing room and steal all the cigarettes.
 On stage, the ballerinas go out of control, and Lisa tells the audience that ballet is a dangerous practice for children and quits, prompting Busby to leave.
 Lisa overcomes her smoke addiction using children's nicotine patches.
 Marge learns she should not live her dreams through her children, but Homer continues to force his dream to become a Mexican wrestler on Bart.